jetty-project/embedded-jetty-cookbook/guidelines.md

     StatisticsHandlerExample
     LowResourceMonitorExample

-If your example is uses only the feautre name, then use "Example" for your Role.
+If your example is uses only the feature name, then use "Example" for your Role.

 What Makes a Good Example:
 --------------------------